Travis Scott takes us on an extraordinary trip with “ASTROWORLD.”

 Whenever The Weeknd and Travis Scott link up for a track, they are undefeated.

-First and foremost, Travis Scott and the Weekend have great chemistry.
-I think they feed off of each other’s energy really well, and never step on each other’s toes when they collaborate.
+First and foremost, Travis Scott and The Weeknd have great chemistry.
+I think they feed off each other’s energy really well and never step on each other’s toes when they collaborate.
 In “Wake Up,” they do just that (Or don’t do that… OK, I’m confused now), excelling at creating this smooth banger that doesn’t shy away from uncomfortable honesty.

-As expected, The Weekend sets the tone for this track, giving us this passionate first verse that has a phenomenal melody and some pretty risky lyrics about this chick that he’s enamored with.
-From there, Travis Scott takes over, showing off the obsession he has with his own chick, harmonizing, but doing it in a way that sounds a lot less mushy.
-Eventually, the track turns into an all out crooner duel, as Travis does his best to reach vocal levels the Weekend can reach, failing successfully.
-At the end, The Weekend snatches the mic from Travis, ultimately showing him how a real singer sounds, giving the track a breakdown that was well needed.
-Moral of the story, never challenge the Weekend to a crooner battle.
+As expected, The Weeknd sets the tone for this track, delivering a passionate first verse with a phenomenal melody and some pretty risky lyrics about this chick he’s enamored with.
+As for Travis Scott, in his verses, he showcases the obsession he has with his own chick, harmonizing but doing it in a way that sounds a lot less mushy.
+Eventually, the track turns into an all-out crooner duel as Travis does his best to reach vocal levels The Weeknd can reach, failing successfully.
+Moral of the story: Never challenge The Weeknd to a crooner battle.

 SONG BY SONG BREAKDOWN